snirfern/LinkedinBot/README.md

                    -3-
         - - - - - - - - - - - -
          *Click Bot popup
-         * Choose PeopleYouMayKnow icon and wait for page loading - Do not touch the popup - it will close when in finishes loading
-         *Leave computer,go back after one hour...
+         * Choose PeopleYouMayKnow icon and wait for page loading - Do not touch the popup- it will close when in finishes loading *Leave computer,go back after one hour...
         - - - - - - - - - - - -
                    -3-